 During the fiscal year, the City of Turlock anticipates receiving \$654,098 in Community Development Block Grant (CDBG) funding as an entitlement jurisdiction.
 The City of Turlock/Stanislaus County HOME Consortium (HOME Consortium) anticipates receiving \$1,382,383 in HOME Investment Partnerships Program (HOME) funds as an entitlement jurisdiction.
-The City of Turlock anticipates having a balance of \$750,000 approximately in CalHome State funding to be used for down payment assistance activities.
-The table below provides a breakdown of these anticipated resources, which are based on the Fiscal Year 2018-2019 allocations.
+The City of Turlock anticipates having a balance of \$2,389,406 approximately in CalHome State funding and State HOME funding to be used for down payment assistance activities.
+The table below provides a breakdown of these anticipated resources, which are based on the Fiscal Year 2019-2020 allocations.